White House Down: Plot

-With Finnerty's help, Cale realizes that Raphelson was the one who gave Walker the launch codes, having acted at the behest of the corrupt military–industrial complex.
-Believing Sawyer dead and that Cale will never be believed, Raphelson is tricked into confessing and arrested for treason when Sawyer appears and thus removing Raphelson from the position of President.
-Sawyer names Cale his new special agent and takes him and Emily on an aerial tour of D.C. on Marine One, aboard which he receives word that France, Iran, Israel and Russia have agreed to his peace deal after learning of the events at the White House, calling for an end to all wars.
+With Finnerty's help, Cale realizes that Raphelson was Walker's accomplice, having acted at the behest of the corrupt military–industrial complex.
+Believing Sawyer dead and that nobody would trust Cale's story, Raphelson is tricked into confessing and is arrested for treason.
+He swears revenge before he is captured.
+Sawyer names Cale his new special agent and takes him and Emily on an aerial tour of D.C. on Marine One.
+During the tour, Sawyer receives word that other nations have agreed to his peace deal after learning of the events at the White House, calling for an end to all wars.